POLICY MANUAL (UPDATED 6-1-2022)

 Service Solutions Center believes it is not in the best interest of the company to hire “relatives” of any current employee.
 This practice is normally prohibited.
 Special circumstances may be considered to make an exception to this rule.

 A relative is defined as but not limited to “an employee’s immediate family member including a spouse, child or any other relative sharing the same home as the employee.”
-Individual circumstances may be reviewed by management team.
+Individual circumstances may be reviewed by the management team.

 Inter-company and Intra-company Dating/Physical Relations

 Dating/Physical relations amongst employees are strictly prohibited.
 Violation of this rule may result in the termination or reassignment of one or both employees.

 No employee may have relations with an employee of the customer – or an employee of another vendor servicing the customer at the same location – unless management has been informed and has given approval.
 Otherwise such relations are strictly prohibited and may be grounds for immediate termination or reassignment.

 It is the policy of Service Solutions Center not to discriminate against any employee or applicant for employment because of race, color, religion, creed, age, sex, national origin or ancestry.
 This policy not to discriminate in employment includes but is not limited to:

 It is the policy of Service Solutions Center to maintain a working environment free from all forms of sexual harassment or intimidation.
 Unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature are serious violations of our policy and will not be condoned or permitted.
 Not only is sexual harassment a violation of our policy but it may also violate Title VII of the Civil Rights Act of 1964.